IRIS is a non-sectarian, independent nonprofit refugee resettlement agency that has welcomed more than 5,000 refugees to Connecticut since 1982.

 1983: For the following two decades, the Second Sudanese Civil War displaces and orphans over 20,000 Sudanese boys, who later become known as the “Lost Boys of Sudan”.

-1990’s: IRM resettles the Bosnian, Croatian, Serbian, and other former Yugoslavian families who arrive in Connecticut.
+1990s: IRM resettles Bosnian, Croatian, Serbian, and other former Yugoslavian families who arrive in Connecticut.

 1994: In the following years, the Iraqi Kurdish Civil War displaces many Kurdish civilians.

-1995: IRM resettles the Cuban rafters who arrive in Connecticut.
+1995: IRM resettles Cuban rafters who arrive in Connecticut.

-1996: IRM resettles the Kurdish families who arrive in Connecticut.
+1996: IRM resettles Kurdish families who arrive in Connecticut.

 2003: The Liberian capital of Monrovia is sieged during war, displacing thousands of civilians.

-2004: IRM resettles the Liberian families who arrive in Connecticut.
-In the following years, insurgency and civil conflicts caused by the United States invasion of Iraq displaces many civilians.
+2004: IRM resettles Liberian families who arrive in Connecticut.
+In the following years, insurgency and civil conflicts caused by the United States’ invasion of Iraq displaces many civilians.

 2007: IRM begins resettling the Afghan and Iraqi families who arrive in Connecticut.
-IRM officially changes its name to the Integrated Refugee & Immigrant Services (IRIS).
+IRM officially changes its name to IRIS- Integrated Refugee & Immigrant Services.

-2011: For the foreseeable future, the Syrian Civil war displaces many civilians.
+2011: The Syrian Civil war begins to displace many civilians.

-2015: IRIS begins resettling the Syrian families who arrive in Connecticut.
+2015: IRIS begins resettling Syrian families who arrive in Connecticut.